dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab6/README.md

     1. On the Kubernetes configuration page, enter `dynatrace` for the name and `workshop` for the group.
 This is not the cluster name, it will show up as the Kubernetes page name in Dynatrace
     1. Click the `Create tokens` button
     1. Select the `Skip SSL Certificate Check` to be ON
-    1. Click the `Copy` button and paste to a notepad for use after next step

     ![image](img/lab4-operator-new.png)

 ## Install Dynatrace Operator For Workshop